 Of all of the variety in Romanian cuisine, the simple sausage holds a place of honor on menus throughout Bucharest.

 Since the sausages are produced in small batches in the village, these sausages aren’t available in large quantities and this limits their availability.
-If you find some available on the menu, don’t miss the opportunity.
+If you find some available on the menu, don’t miss the opportunity to try them.

 Mici or Mititei – Mini Sausage Rolls Without Casings